Edward Kenway

 Edward James Kenway is a fictional character in Ubisoft's Assassin's Creed video game franchise.
 He was introduced as a supporting character in Assassin's Creed: Forsaken, a companion novel to the 2012 video game Assassin's Creed III.
-He subsequently appeared as the protagonist of the 2013 video game Assassin's Creed IV: Black Flag and its novelization, Assassin's Creed: Black Flag.
+He subsequently appeared as the protagonist of the 2013 video game, Assassin's Creed IV: Black Flag, and its novelization, Assassin's Creed: Black Flag.
 In the former, he is portrayed by Welsh actor Matt Ryan through performance capture.
-Since Black Flag's release, the character has made smaller appearances in several other works within the franchise.
+Since Black Flag's release, the character has made further appearances in several other works within the franchise.

-Within the series' alternate historical setting, Edward is a Welsh privateer-turned-pirate who is fundamental in establishing a short-lived Pirate Republic in the Caribbean in the early 18th-century.
-In the process, he becomes caught in the conflict between the Assassin Brotherhood (inspired by the real-life Order of Assassins), who fight for peace and freedom, and the Templar Order (inspired by the Knights Templar military order), who desire peace through control.
-Initially helping both sides for personal gain, he eventually has a change of heart and formally joins the Assassins after his retirement from piracy.
+Within the series' alternate historical setting, Edward was born in 1693 into a family of Welsh and British farmers, but his ambitions to improve his lifestyle eventually prompt him to become a privateer and later a pirate, operating in the Caribbean during the final decades of the Golden Age of Piracy.
+During this time, he plays an important role in the establishment of a short-lived Pirate Republic, and inadvertently becomes caught in the conflict between the Assassin Brotherhood (inspired by the real-life Order of Assassins) and the Templar Order (inspired by the Knights Templar military order).
+Initially helping both sides for personal gain, he eventually has a change of heart and joins the Assassins following his retirement from piracy.
 Later in life, he settles down in London, becoming one of the co-leaders of the local branch of the Brotherhood, until his murder by the Templars in 1735.
-Edward is the father of Haytham Kenway, who would go on to become a high-ranking Templar and the main antagonist of Assassin's Creed III; the grandfather of Ratonhnhaké꞉ton / Connor, Haytham's son with a Native American woman and the protagonist of Assassin's Creed III; and an ancestor of Desmond Miles, the protagonist of the modern-day portions of the first five main games in the series.
+Edward is the father of Haytham Kenway, who would go on to become a high-ranking Templar and the main antagonist of Assassin's Creed III; the grandfather of Ratonhnhaké꞉ton / Connor, Haytham's son and the protagonist of Assassin's Creed III; and an ancestor of Desmond Miles, the protagonist of the modern-day sequences of the first five main games in the series.

-Edward has received a positive reception for his charm and characterization as a morally ambiguous protagonist and self-made man, and is considered to be one of the series' most popular characters.
+Edward has received a positive reception for his charm and characterization as a morally ambiguous protagonist and self-made man and is considered to be one of the series' most popular characters.
 Various merchandise for the character, as with other of the series' protagonists, has been released.